 See the Environment Variables section for more details.

 Serves as a central location for Workers' operational metrics.
-The Master ships with a monitoring console that has a number of dashboards covering almost every operational aspect of the deployment.
+The Leader ships with a monitoring console that has a number of dashboards, covering almost every operational aspect of the deployment.

 Serves as a central location for authoring, validating, deploying, and synchronizing configurations across Worker Groups.

-Workers will periodically send a heartbeat to the Master which includes information about themselves and a set of current system metrics.
-The heartbeat payload includes facts – such as hostname, IP address, GUID, tags, environment variables, current software/configuration version, etc. – that the Master tracks with the connection.
+Workers will periodically (every 10 seconds) send a heartbeat to the Leader.
+This heartbeat includes information about themselves, and a set of current system metrics.
+The heartbeat payload includes facts – such as hostname, IP address, GUID, tags, environment variables, current software/configuration version, etc. – that the Leader tracks with the connection.

-When a Worker Node checks in with the Master:
+When a Worker Node checks in with the Leader:

-- The Master uses the Worker’s facts and Mapping Rules to map it to a Worker Group.
+- The Leader uses the Worker’s facts and Mapping Rules to map it to a Worker Group.

 - The Worker Node pulls its Group's updated configuration bundle, if necessary.

 Config bundles are compressed archives of all config files and associated data that a Worker needs to operate.
-The Master creates bundles upon Deploy, and manages them as follows:
+The Leader creates bundles upon Deploy, and manages them as follows:

 - Bundles are wiped clean on startup.